 Yet Nixon's fortunes were intimately tied to Eisenhower's coattails.
 Years later, in 1968, Nixon would remind crowds that he "had a good teacher," and could still exhort crowds, "Let's win this one for Ike!"
 One of his first acts as president-elect would be a public visit to the dying general.
 But it was never a comfortable situation.
 When reporters in 1960 asked Nixon what president best fit his idea of being "good for the country," Nixon praised Woodrow Wilson but settled on Theodore Roosevelt.
 Significantly, he did not mention Dwight D. Eisenhower.

-Nixon did expand the visibility and duties of the vice-presidency as none of his predecessors had, but those new duties were of a personal nature rather than an inherent part of the office, because they resulted more from the particular needs of President Eisenhower than from a reconstructed vision of the vice-presidency.
+Nixon did expand the visibility and duties of the vice presidency as none of his predecessors had, but those new duties were of a personal nature rather than an inherent part of the office, because they resulted more from the particular needs of President Eisenhower than from a reconstructed vision of the vice presidency.
 As a result, the changes in the office were limited and unique to the situation.
 Nixon's new jobs were overwhelmingly political, as party liaison, campaigner, and goodwill ambassador, although he did have a few executive functions.
-He established an important precedent by presiding over nineteen cabinet meetings and twenty-six meetings of the National Security Council.
-He also chaired the President's Committee on Government Contracts and the Cabinet Committee on Price Stability, but these jobs were minor, because it was Nixon's political role that mattered to the president.
+He established an important precedent by presiding over 19 cabinet meetings and 26 meetings of the National Security Council.
+He also chaired the president's Committee on Government Contracts and the Cabinet Committee on Price Stability, but these jobs were minor, because it was Nixon's political role that mattered to the president.
 Not many presidents would need this kind of political troubleshooter, because Eisenhower was unusual in his lack of connections with his own party.
 Only the role of goodwill ambassador was really the kind of task future vice presidents could be expected to fill with regularity.
-The vice-presidency had become more visible, but whether it would continue to be more important would depend on the needs of future presidents.
+The vice presidency had become more visible, but whether it would continue to be more important would depend on the needs of future presidents.